-Universal Setting support Specialist support Statutory assessment Child has no difficulties with eating, drinking or with oral motor skills.
+Universal Setting Support Specialist Support Statutory Assessment Swallowing Child has no difficulties with eating, drinking or with oral motor skills.
 Child is showing some difficulties with oral motor skills and excessive dribbling.
 Child is regularly coughing or choking when eating or drinking and needs a referral to the Speech and Language Dysphagia Service.
 Child may need changes in diet and/or thickened fluids, nasogastric feeding or a gastrostomy.